• Skip to primary navigation

 • Toothbrush and toothpaste

-• Solid shampoo bar (shampoo and conditioner are usually provided in Japanese hotels and onsen so you may not actually end up needing your own shampoo)
+• Solid shampoo bar (shampoo and conditioner are usually provided in Japanese hotel rooms as well as in the onsen so you may not actually need your own shampoo)

 • Make-up and make-up remover